-As in prior years, the Department does not expect any availability of State funds to serve as part of the match requirement.
-Therefore, rather than allocating these funds in a manner similar to the 100% funds, the Department instead is encouraging districts to apply for a portion of these dollars.
+As in prior years, we do not expect any availability of State funds to serve as part of the match requirement.
+Therefore, rather than allocating these funds in a manner similar to the 100% funds, the Office instead is encouraging districts to apply for a portion of these dollars.
 As part of the request, districts must identify the level and source of match available to generate the federal share.